fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://hackerone.com/reports/977697">-Stored-XSS in merge requests</a>

+<a href="https://svennergr.github.io/writeups/google/ads_dom_xss/">-Stumbling across a DOM XSS on google.com</a>

+<a href="https://threatpost.com/xss-bug-seopress-wordpress-plugin/168702/">-XSS Bug in SEOPress WordPress Plugin Allows Site Takeover</a>

+<a href="https://medium.com/tenable-techblog/stored-xss-to-rce-chain-as-system-in-manageengine-servicedesk-plus-493c10f3e444">-Stored XSS to RCE Chain as SYSTEM in ManageEngine ServiceDesk Plus</a>

 <a href="https://jasminderpalsingh.info/stored-xss-in-google-doubleclick-studio-google-research-grant/">-Stored XSS in Google Doubleclick Studio</a>

 <a href="https://0xkasper.com/articles/moodle-sql-injection-broken-access-control">-Moodle: Blind SQL Injection (CVE-2021-36393) and Broken Access Control (CVE-2021-36397)</a>

+<a href="https://blog.sonarsource.com/wordpress-stored-xss-vulnerability">-WordPress 5.8.2 Stored XSS Vulnerability</a>

+<a href="https://sapt.medium.com/stored-xss-non-privileged-user-to-anyone-using-qr-code-dfeb0bd98a5">-Stored XSS: Non-Privileged User to Anyone Using QR Code</a>

+<a href="https://github.com/lleavesl/CVE-2021-26084">-CVE-2021-26084，Atlassian Confluence OGNL</a>